 This report shows the choice of electricity supplier available to consumers in each region.
 Increasing choice indicates market entry and expansion within the retail market.
 For regions other than network reporting regions the report shows the total suppliers, maximum choice, and minimum choice.
 Users can choose from retail parent companies or retail brands (which are available from 2011).

 The choice available to consumers varies depending on where they live and which network they are connected to.
-Network reporting regions provide the best alignment to pricing regions which retailers compete within for consumers.
+Network reporting regions (NRR) provide the best alignment to pricing regions which retailers compete within for consumers.
 A retail entity must serve more than three ICPs within the region and market segment to be counted, except for the ‘New Zealand’ region with ‘all ICPs’ selected where a retail entity counts if it serves a single ICP.
-For other regions and retail entities, users are able to select the total present in the region, maximum choice on any network in the region, or minimum choice on any network in the region.
+Other regions must have at least 250 ICPs from a NRR within their boundary to include the choice available in the NRR as available in the region.
+For these regions and retail entities users are able to select the total present in the region, maximum choice on any network in the region, or minimum choice on any network in the region.
 The consumer choice measure approximates the choice available to consumers.
 However, a retailer supplying connections in a region is not necessarily available for new customers to choose (the retailer may not be accepting new customers).
 Alternatively, it's possible that a new retailer may have an available option in a region that no consumers have yet chosen.
 Retail brands are available from 2011 with snapshot data for each December.
 Direct purchasers/generators are excluded from this report as they are not acting as electricity suppliers.

 Retail entities are brand, trader, and parent company.
 Some snapshot brand information is available at 31 December each year from 2011.
 Trader information is derived from the registry and parent company stats are a simple sum from trader data, including switches.
 Parent companies track ownership changes through time.
 Direct purchasers/generators in this report are traders with ICPs that are not active as retailers and directly purchase from, or sell to, the clearing manager.
 These companies are Alinta, Cold Storage Nelson, Lloyd Wensley, NZ Aluminium Smelters, NZ Steel, NZ Wind Farms, The NZ Refining Company, and Onekaka Energy.